franBec/pollitoDev/content/en/blog/2024-10-30-pollitos-opinion-on-spring-boot-development-7-5.md

 ```
 ### Generate a report

-After you wrote your unit test, is time to see how good are those test.
+After you wrote your units tests, is time to see how good are those test.
 For that, run `pitest:mutationCoverage`

 You should find in target/pit-reports an index.html, that's the report.
 ![Screenshot2024-11-18185317](/uploads/2024-10-30-pollitos-opinion-on-spring-boot-development-7-5/Screenshot2024-11-18185317.png)